bytebase/bytebase/docs/design/gh-ost-integration.md

 > gh-ost is a triggerless online schema migration solution for MySQL.
 It is testable and provides pausability, dynamic control/reconfiguration, auditing, and many operational perks.

-Gh-ost has 3 operation modes.
+gh-ost has 3 operation modes.
 It's recommended to connect to replica, migrate on primary (master).
 See picture below.

 ![gh-ost-operation-modes](./gh-ost-operation-modes.png)